Hotels in Cork

 How much does a hotel room cost in Cork?

-You can discover great hotels in Cork from AU$170 with properties to suit all budgets and needs.
-Yugo Explore - Amnis House is one low-cost option that's popular with our travellers.
+You can discover great hotels in Cork from AU$163 with properties to suit all budgets and needs.
+Yugo Explore - Melbourn Point and Yugo Explore - Lee Point are a couple of affordable hotels popular with our travellers.
 If you're looking for an affordable hotel in Cork that meets all of your requirements, just sort hotels by "Price: low to high" after applying your filters when searching on Hotels.com.

 How can I find deals and earn rewards at Cork hotels?